Want to keep frogs out of your pool. Frogs in pools are surprisingly common. Pool owners all over deal with frogs in pools every season.

 Check your PH regularly using test strips.

-6. Keep the grasses short and your lawn trimmed
+6. Keep your lawn trimmed

 Do you know where frogs love to hide?
 Where you can’t notice them.
 If there are any tall weeds, heaps of grass, or leaf piles in your lawn, then there are higher chances you’ll trace a frog or two hiding out.